kyma-project/community-modules/docs/README.md

     kyma module list
     ```

-    You should see your module on the module's list.
+    You should see your module in the list of modules.

 #### Next Steps

-To delete your module, use the following command:
+To delete a community module, use the following command:

    ```bash
    kyma module delete {MODULE_NAME} --community